at no extra cost to you. Please read full disclosure for more information.

 Chocolate Ice Cream Ingredients:

-Coconut milk: I use the full fat coconut milk from a can.
+Coconut milk: I use the full fat coconut milk from a can from the Thai Kitchen brand.
 I wouldn’t recommend using any other coconut milk option, as it will change the texture.

 You can replace the coconut milk with 3 + 1/3 cups of half and half for a dairy option.